Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Wrapper-Code/Dev-ScyllaDB.md

 }

 variable "server-type" {
-  description = "Instance type for redis server" type        = string
+  description = "Instance type for scylladb server" type        = string
 }

 variable "subnet-id" {
-  description = "Id of the subnet for the redis server" type        = string
+  description = "Id of the subnet for the scylladb server" type        = string
 }

 variable "server-name" {
-  description = "Name tag for the redis server" type        = string
+  description = "Name tag for the scylladb server" type        = string
 }
 ```